Excale/nLaunchy/readme.txt

 4) rename the TNOC'ed OS to phoenix.tns
 5) transfer phoenix.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
-6) get to the CLASSIC folder
+6) On the computer, browse to the CLASSIC folder
 7) transfer nlaunch.tns to your calculator in the folder /nlaunch/, being at the root of the user-accessible part of the file-system
 8) reboot, go to the maintenance menu ( http://ti-pla.net/t5360 ), delete OS